respoke/web-examples/app/modules/group-messaging/README.md

 Like the `Buddy` objects discussed previously, these `Message` objects encapsulate some important behavior on which the `state` model relies, specifically: whether the message is from the logged in user to someone else, from someone else to the logged in user, or broadcast to the "Everyone" group.
 This information determines a message's "key", which is simply the name of the message collection to which a given message belongs.

 Imagine that you are chatting with Tom.
 From your perspective, a chat window called "Tom" contains messages from Tom to you, and from you to Tom.
-"Tom" is the message "key" here that ties all these messages together.
+"Tom" is the message "key" that ties all these messages together.
 From Tom's perspective, *your name* is the message key that ties them all together.
+(The tab that Tom sees has your name on it, after all.)

 In the case of a group chat, messages are from any number of people, but they are all sent to you (actually they are sent to everyone in the group, but from your perspective they are sent to you, to your chat instance).
 The "key" that ties all these messages together, though, is the name of the *group*, not the name of any specific user.